-Faculty: The current faculty has shown a consistent dedication to maintaining the excellence of the program and success of the students.
+The current faculty have shown a consistent dedication to maintaining the excellence of the program and success of the students.
 They maintain a knowledge base in their area of expertise and demonstrate a flexibility to explore new emerging areas.
 Two new excellent CS faculty were hired.

-Equipment: The hardware and software has consistently been the current state of the art in both the classrooms and labs.
-This insures the students will be up to date when they graduate and enter the work force.
+The hardware and software has consistently been the current state of the art in both the classrooms and labs.
+This ensures the students will be up to date when they graduate and enter the work force.

-Student Computer Center: Continued use of the SCC has created a friendly, efficient location for students to continue the learning process outside of the classroom.
+Continued use of the Student Computer Center (SCC) has created a friendly, efficient location for students to continue the learning process outside of the classroom.
 Excellent lab tutors and supplemental instructors have been hired.

-Schedules: The number of online classes have been increased due to demand by students.
+The number of online classes has been increased due to student demand.

-Recognition: We have been recognized as a National Center of Academic Excellence in Information Assurance.
+We have been recognized as a National Center of Academic Excellence in Information Assurance.